pieterjd/pieterjd.github.io/_talks/spot-the-bullies.md

 This talk was my 8th project in the Toastmasters competent communicator manual, get comfortable with visual aids.

-# Data Science Leuven Meetup
+# Toastmasters Fonske Leuven meeting

 ## General info
 * date: 25 june 2015